Autodesk/hubble/README.md

 # Hubble Enterprise

 _Hubble Enterprise_ visualizes [GitHub Enterprise](https://enterprise.github.com) usage and health data.
-Amongst many other metrics it visualizes "Number of actively pushing users", "Number of users collaborating between organizations", "Distribution of Git client versions used by users", "Amount of clone and fetched data".
 Explore our [interactive demo](https://autodesk.github.io/hubble/index.html) to learn more!

 > :warning: **Attention**: Hubble Enterprise is not supported by or affiliated with GitHub.
 Use it at your own risk!
 Autodesk assumes no responsibility for any data loss or hardship incurred directly or indirectly by using Hubble Enterprise.
+>
+> Hubble Enterprise runs all queries through the [GitHub Enterprise administrative shell](https://help.github.com/enterprise/2.11/admin/guides/installation/administrative-shell-ssh-access/) and ignores repository visibility settings to generate statistics over all repositories on your appliance.
+Consequently, the names (no content!) of private repositories could show up on the Hubble dashboard published via GitHub Pages on your appliance.
+If you have enabled [Public Pages](https://help.github.com/enterprise/2.10/admin/guides/installation/configuring-github-enterprise-pages/#setting-github-enterprise-pages-to-be-publicly-accessible) on your GitHub Enterprise management console, then everyone on your network would be able to see the Hubble dashboard!
+>
+> Please use Hubble Enterprise on your production instance only after careful review of the source code!

 ## Getting Started